Skip to main content

 Business Manager

-Angela joined Friends of the Falls in April 2020 with 20+ years of administrative and accounting experience.
+Angela joined Owámniyomni Okhódayapi in 2020 with 20+ years of administrative and accounting experience.
 She has worked for a large local accounting firm as well as independently.
 Most recently, she has been involved with personal accounting and administrative services for area executives along with several private family foundations and businesses.
-Angela is responsible for basic accounting functions for Friends of the Falls including vendor payments, generating invoices, processing receipts, banking, generating financial reports and coordinating with auditors.
+Angela is responsible for accounting functions for Owámniyomni Okhódayapi including vendor payments, generating invoices, processing receipts, banking, generating financial reports and coordinating with auditors.
 Angela and her husband reside in the west metro and have two grown children and two dogs.
 In her spare time she enjoys being outdoors, travel and photography.

 Amanda Wigen